The New Art of the Deal:

 “Couldn’t sleep either?” she asked.

 “Slept fine.
 Just wanted to review the timing one more time.”
-He gestured to the tablet—floor plans, approach routes, exfil paths.
+He gestured to the tablet—maps, approach routes, exfil paths.
 “Machine’s primed.”
 He gave a nod toward the coffeemaker.

 Dar made herself a cup of espresso, added hot water, then milk, and stood by the counter.
 Their planned actions made the kitchen seem unusually ordinary.
 A bowl of fruit on the counter; the dishwasher signalling that it had completed its cycle.
-The cat wandered in, wound around her ankles, then disappeared through the open door to the basement, where Sean and Malik had their rooms.
+The cat wandered in, wound around her ankles, then disappeared down the basement stairs.

-“I keep thinking about it,” she said quietly.
+“I can’t stop hinking about it,” she said quietly.
 “What it means.
 That I’m doing this.”

 Callum set down his tablet and gave her his full attention.
 “You’re having second thoughts.”